UKCloud/AzureStack/ARM Templates/ConfigServer-SiteRecovery/README.md

 | WindowsUsername | The username of an administrator account on the Windows VMs to be protected  | Administrator |
 | WindowsPassword | The password of an administrator account on the Windows VMs to be protected | |
 | LinuxRootPassword | The password of the root account on the Linux VMs to be protected | |

+## Notes

+This ARM template and accompanying scripts were created following the process found in the [Azure Stack Site Recovery documentation](https://docs.microsoft.com/en-us/azure/site-recovery/azure-stack-site-recovery#step-1-prepare-azure-stack-vms).